showkoth/SpamDetector/Part 5: Final Update.md

 ---

-## 🧠 Why These Metrics Matter

-- **Precision**: Minimizes false positives (legitimate emails marked as spam).
-- **Recall**: Minimizes false negatives (spam emails missed by the filter).
-- **F1-Score**: Offers a balanced view, important when both errors carry user impact.

-The strong balance between precision and recall ensures that important messages are preserved while harmful content is effectively filtered.

 # 📈 Model Visualization

 To better understand the internal behavior of our DistilBERT-based spam detection model, we employ two visualization techniques: **t-SNE** for high-dimensional embedding analysis and **ROC curve** for classification performance evaluation.